Find a Part Now

 Volkswagen Group

 Volkswagen AG (German: [ˈfɔlksˌvaːgŋ̍] ), known internationally as the Volkswagen Group, is a German public multinational conglomerate manufacturer of passenger and commercial vehicles, motorcycles, engines and turbomachinery.
 Headquartered in Wolfsburg, Lower Saxony, Germany, and since the late 2000s is a publicly-traded family business owned by Porsche SE, which in turn is half-owned but fully controlled by the Austrian-German Porsche and Piëch family.
 The company also offers related services, including financing, leasing, and fleet management.
 In 2016, it was the world's largest automaker by sales, and keeping this title in 2017, 2018, and 2019, selling 10.9 million vehicles and was the largest automaker by revenue in 2022.
 It has maintained the largest market share in Europe for over two decades.
 It ranked seventh in the 2020 Fortune Global 500 list of the world's largest companies.
-In Forbes Global 2000 2023 Volkswagen Group ranked 29th.
+In 2023, Volkswagen Group ranked 29th in the Forbes Global 2000.

 The Volkswagen Group sells passenger cars under the Audi, Bentley, Cupra, Jetta, Lamborghini, Porsche, SEAT, Škoda and Volkswagen brands, motorcycles under the Ducati name, light commercial vehicles under the Volkswagen Commercial Vehicles brand, and heavy commercial vehicles via the marques of the listed subsidiary Traton (Navistar, MAN, Scania and Volkswagen Truck & Bus).
 It is divided into two primary divisions: the Automotive Division and the Financial Services Division.
 As of 2008, it had about 342 subsidiary companies.
 Volkswagen also has three joint ventures in China, FAW-Volkswagen, SAIC Volkswagen and Volkswagen Anhui.
 The company has operations in roughly 150 countries, and it has 100 production facilities across 27 countries.